You’ve heard about flux core welding, you may even be interested in getting a welder and welding up something yourself.

 Or perhaps flux core welding is of more academic interest.

-Either way, I aim to tell you here what flux core welding is used for and help you learn the 12 best uses.
+Either way, you’ll discover here what flux core welding is used for.
+And you’ll learn the 12 best uses.

 What is Flux Core Welding Used For?